pierocaceres/battle_of_the_ships/README.md

 3. Players will take turns sinking each other ship by slecting the opponents board.
     - If the user hits the computers ship, the square will turn green.
     - If the computer hits the users ship, the square will turn red.
+    - If either players misses, the square will turn grey.
 4. The first to sink the opponents 5 ships wins the round.
 You can either *Play Agin* or *Reset Game*

 ---